 In addition to the region's many candy stores and sweet shops, the Phoenix area is also home to several—that's right, several!—chocolate festivals.
 Never will your sugar craving go neglected here.

 There are a number of chocolate-focused festivals in the Greater Phoenix area, including some that are held in February (and would make for a great Valentine's Day date).

 - Chiles and Chocolate Festival: This celebration of spicy chocolate is held at the Desert Botanical Garden in Phoenix every November.
 It features chili and chocolate products from local vendors, unique Southwest gifts, cooking demonstrations, and entertainment.
-Admission fee to the Garden is required.
+An admission fee to the garden is required.